Domain Model

 sort_attr (str | None)

-- class OpenPinch.classes.problem_table.ProblemTable(data_input=None, add_default_labels=True)[source]
+- class OpenPinch.domain.problem_table.ProblemTable(data_input=None, add_default_labels=True)[source]

 Bases: